Jeffrey Leonard: Pittsburgh drug trials

 Leonard was one of seven then-current or former major league baseball players who testified at the 1985 cocaine trafficking trial of Curtis Strong, which became known as the Pittsburgh drug trials.
 Many of the players who testified, including Leonard, were given immunity from prosecution in exchange for their testimony.
 Baseball commissioner Peter Ueberroth suspended 11 players on February 28, 1986, including Leonard.
 Ueberroth interviewed the involved players during the off-season at the end of that year, and imposed sanctions against players for their apparent involvement in the cocaine network.
 Leonard was among a group of players that Ueberroth cited as having had a "prolonged pattern of drug use" and had involvement in cocaine distribution; these players were issued one-year suspensions from Major League Baseball, however, the suspensions were to be waived in exchange for donations to drug-treatment programs, and community service performed with drug-related organizations.
 The donations for many, including Leonard, were to amount to 10% of their base salaries (in Leonard's case, this amounted to $80,000) and players had to submit to drug testing for the rest of their careers.
 The Pittsburgh drug trials are considered one of Major League Baseball's biggest scandals of all time, albeit one that was "behind the scenes" and did not affect play on the field.

 Post-playing activities

-Since his retirement, Leonard has coached both in Minor League organizations and college baseball.
-He coached the Antelope Valley College Marauders baseball team in 2003 and 2004, where he had a total win–loss record of 25-44-1.
-Currently he teaches students who are serious about furthering their baseball careers to a college level and/or professional level.
+Since his retirement, Leonard has coached both in minor league organizations and college baseball.
+He coached the Antelope Valley College Marauders baseball team in 2003 and 2004, where he had win–loss record of 25-44-1.
+Since 2013, he has been a part of the San Francisco Giants front office as a community ambassador.